fraktalcyber/k8s-security-lab/Lab-notes.md

 /var/run/secrets/kubernetes.io/serviceaccount/token.

-This usage of the service account and kubectl inside a container is only for demonstration purposes and usually it is not recommended to run kubectl inside the containers and authorize the service account to do administrative tasks.
+This usage of the service account and kubectl inside a container is only for demonstration purposes and usually it is **not** recommended to run kubectl inside the containers and to authorize the service account to do administrative tasks.
 For the lab environment, however, it is the most straight-forward way to work with Kubernetes identities.